the-main-thing/bun-framework/README.md

 The goal is to learn golang while also inventing a new complier for fun while also create a nice tool for building my pet apps with bun.

+The "compiler" has very limited ts support with a lot of assumptions.
+But it's ok for now.

 This thing is not even compiles yet.

 The rules will be the following: